iadod/iadod.github.io/_posts/2021-08-14-economy-and-labor.md

 this is made difficult when authority solves the problem with more money. creating less incentive to work, less incentive to gain skills. resulting in some cohort of individuals who have the perception that they cannot work and an incentive structure not to try.

-what doe this leave business to do?
+what does this leave business to do?

 how do you fill the void?